daisybutler/Colour-Splash-project02/README.md

 **This website facilitates this for the user by providing:**

-- Simple-to-use color picker buttons;
+- Simple-to-use colour picker buttons;
 - Both background and text samples which can have their colour changed;
 - Straightforward steps for use, including visual prompts, under the 'Help' control;
 - A 'Share' option so users can save a text copy of their colour selection locally;